Craiova: Economy

-In 1900, Craiova was holding 43, 1% of the number of the industrial units of Oltenia, having 924 industrial firms (of which 20 establishments were belonging to the big industry, using 1078 workers).
-In 1925, the number of establishments of the "big industry" was up to 49, and in 1930 the number of workers was of 5530.
-The bank commerce was affirming as well, at the beginning of the 20th century already existing 6 banks and 2 exchange offices.
+In 1900, Craiova held 43.1% of the industrial units in Oltenia, having 924 industrial firms (of which 20 establishments belonged to heavy industry, using 1078 workers).
+In 1925, the number of heavy industry establishments had increased to 49, and in 1930 the number of workers was 5530.
+The banking industry was also present; at the beginning of the 20th century, there were 6 banks and 2 bureaux de change.

-In the Interbelic period, the city, situated in an area eminently agricultural, was moving forward with too small steps toward the industrial way, in comparison with other urban areas of the country.
-The number of those who got close to industry was extremely small.
+In the inter-war period, the city, situated in an eminently agricultural area, was considered to be industrialising too slowly in comparison with other urban areas of Romania.